Don’t Buy Skins, Stickers For Your Nintendo Switch – Opt For Cases And Covers

 dbrand, one of the most reputable providers of high-quality skins and stickers for electronic devices as laptops and consoles, went to Reddit this week to warn Nintendo Switch owners from buying skins and stickers for the mean time.

-Apparently, after spending hours rigorously prototyping their skins and stickers on ten (yup, they bought ten Switches just to test those bad boys) new Nintendo Switch devices, dbrand found that the outer coating of the device’s JoyCons and console will peel off along with their manufactured skins.
+Apparently, after spending hours rigorously prototyping their skins and stickers on ten (yup, they bought 10 Switches just to test those bad boys) new Nintendo Switch devices, dbrand found that the outer coating of the device’s JoyCons and console will peel off along with their manufactured skins.

 @dbrand Having completed the JoyCon skins, everything looked phenomenal.
 Then, an issue arose… (3/6) pic.twitter.com/MtHyKBnBEr